Internationalization

 Option 1: Content localization (Proyecta Content API)

-Section titled “Option 1: Content localization (Proyecta Content API)”If you’re building a content-heavy site — blog, knowledge base, marketing pages, product catalog — use the Content API’s built-in locale support.
+Section titled “Option 1: Content localization (Proyecta Content API)”If you’re building a content-heavy site — blog, knowledge base, marketing pages, product catalog — use the built-in locale support.
+Tell the AI which languages you support ("Make the site available in English, Spanish and French") and it registers them for you, with English as the default.
+Then read your content back in the visitor’s language.

 - Editors who don’t write code need to translate content